montero-melis/2019_L2_visual_imagery/typicality_ratings/TO-DO_online_ratings.md

 Experiment build
 ================

-- Save all image files to git repo

 - Indicate self-rated L2 English proficiency
 - In Dutch: Text for "Word doesn't match the picture"
 - Adjust Dutch instructions to match English

-Item/stimuli:
-- Adjust verb for plural forms
+- In items/stimuli: Adjust verb for plural forms
+- Change label shown on top of screen (e.g., "dutch_ratings", etc.)
+- Rating instructions: Add "If you don't know the word, click on the corresponding button."

 Qs Maarten